Xterra ERG220 Rower Review

 Capacity

-If you’re a larger, heavier rower, you’ll love that the Xterra ERG220 Rower is built with you in mind.
-It has a weight capacity up to 300 pounds and a recommended user height up to 6’ 4”.
+The Xterra ERG220 Rower has a weight capacity of 300 pounds and a recommended upper height limit of 6’ 4”.

 Of course, remember that not everyone has the same inseam (the most accurate measurement of leg length).
 Taller users with shorter legs may find it easier to use the machine than shorter users with longer legs.